exakat/exakat/docs/Rules.rst

 According to the manual, 'Attempting to throw an exception from a destructor (called in the time of script termination) causes a fatal error.'

 The destructor may be called during the lifespan of the script, but it is not certain.
 If the exception is thrown later, the script may end up with a fatal error.
-Thus, it is recommended to avoid throwing exceptions within the `__destruct <http://php.net/manual/en/language.oop5.decon.php>`_ method of a class.
+Thus, it is recommended to avoid throwing exceptions within the `'__destruct <http://php.net/manual/en/language.oop5.decon.php>`_ method of a class.

 .. code-block:: php